In vote, resource-rich Greenland debates new global role

 In Kleist's gleaming new offices in Nuuk, many Danish civil servants sip cappuccinos, huddle over computer screens and plot policies from finance to mining regulations.
 Greenlanders mention the symbolism of an executive and its staff whose offices sit over Nuuk's one shopping mall.

-The civil servants stand out in Nuuk, where sushi bars and cosy, heated cafes with sofas and internet contrast with barren, concrete housing estates of fishing industry workers.
+The civil servants stand out in Nuuk, where sushi bars and cozy, heated cafes with sofas and internet contrast with barren, concrete housing estates of fishing industry workers.

 HOPE OR HYPE?